Sarthakushirke/inverted_pendulum/README.md

 Provides higher torque, solving the load-handling issue.

-Thanks to the Robotics and Biorobotics Team (RBT), TU/e for providing access to this motor.
+Thanks to the Robotics group (RBT), TU/e for providing access to this motor.

 ✅ Outcome: Improved bi-directional motion and torque performance for the application.